okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/index.md

 ### Configure your app

-Our app uses information from the app integration that we created earlier to configure communication with the API: Client ID and Issuer.
+Our app uses information from the app integration that was created earlier to configure communication with the API: Client ID and Issuer.

 <StackSnippet snippet="configmid" />